rsrd/Tesa_Demo/dataloader/README.md

     }
     ```

-2. There are tow ways to run data loader tool.
+2. There are two ways to run data loader tool.

     1. Run tool in terminal with following command,
         `node index.js`